Side Effects of Kratom Use: What Are They?

 Although not many studies are available on the subject of Kratom, we can report short-term and long-term consequences of Kratom use.
 Read to find out what effects users look for in Kratom and what negative impact they might experience.

 Short-Term Effects of Using Kratom

 Kratom plants contain a whole set of active substances so that the immediate effects can be variable.
-In general, you can expect two types of effects: stimulation and relaxation.
+In general, one can get two types of effects: stimulation and relaxation.
 Very roughly, it mostly depends on the dose that the user consumes.